List of Coronation Street characters introduced in 2020: Laura Neelan

 Laura Neelan, played by Kel Allen, first appeared on 27 April 2020.
 Laura is the mother of Kelly Neelan (Millie Gibson) who arrives in Weatherfield to question why Gary Windass (Mikey North) is seeing Kelly so much.
 Laura asks Gary where her husband, Rick Neelan (Greg Wood) is, and instead of telling Laura he killed Rick, he says that Rick is abroad.
 As Gary is secretly paying for Kelly's private school fees, he asks why Kelly is now attending Weatherfield High, and he tells her that Rick wants her to attend private school again.
 After Kelly reports Laura to the police for child neglect, she is charged but given a suspended sentence.

 Details surrounding Allen's casting were announced on 26 March 2020.
 In an interview with Digital Spy, Allen spoke about storylines that she would like for her character, such as Laura having a relationship with established character Peter Barlow (Chris Gascoyne).
 On a potential relationship with Adam Barlow (Sam Robertson), she stated that "she just wants to jump into bed with him, as that's what she's about", and joked that "Laura can go around all the Barlows, try them all out!"
 She also explained that she would love to work in The Rovers Return Inn, saying: "She would be behind that bar pulling pints, taking tips and popping them in her bra.
 She's that kind of girl, isn't she?
 She'd be swapping numbers with whoever comes through the door, if she knows what's in the bank account.
 She's for the money and she's for an easy life.
 That's what I love about her", adding that she could "definitely see [Laura] as a barmaid".
 Allen also stated that Laura is "such a character", and that she is completely different to Allen in real life.
 Inside Soap's Laura-Jayne Tyler opined that Laura should be promoted to a series regular; she admitted that the character is a "car crash" but felt that it added to her charm.
 Allen has appeared in Coronation Street previously, as Lulu Lockett, a club owner that Bethany Platt (Lucy Fallon) worked for in 2018.

 In February 2022, Allen confirmed that she had opted to leave Coronation Street.
 Her exit storyline will see Laura tell Kelly that she has stomach cancer and has months to live in "heartbreaking scenes".
 Her last appearance was broadcast on 8 April 2022 where she died peacefully in her sleep.

+In 2022, Laura-Jayne Tyler from Inside Soap praised the character, writing, "We chuffin' love Kelly's mum Laura.
+We're praying that her dying confession is a big fat scam so Corrie can make her a regular".